 What is a mobile strategy?

-The most important piece of your district’s mobile strategy will be a mobile app—but just because you have an app doesn’t mean you have a mobile strategy.
-When you’re thinking strategically about how people engage with your mobile brand, you’ll focus on more than just checking the “app” box.
+The most important piece of your school district’s mobile strategy will be a school mobile app—but just because you have a mobile app doesn’t mean you have a mobile strategy.
+When you’re thinking strategically about how people engage with your mobile brand, you’ll focus on more than just checking the “school mobile app” box.
 You’ll think about how to maintain control of your brand while giving your parents, students, faculty and community the best possible user experience.

 Why does my district need a mobile strategy?

-Even if your school district doesn’t already have an app, you’re probably somewhere on mobile.
+Even if your school district doesn’t already have a school mobile app, you’re probably somewhere on mobile.
 You might have a responsive website, a Facebook page, or a Twitter profile.
 (And if you don’t, you probably should.)

-These are all important parts of building your district’s identity, but here’s why you need a more comprehensive strategy—one that includes a mobile app.
+These are all important parts of building your school district’s identity, but here’s why you need a more comprehensive strategy—one that includes a school mobile app.

 A responsive website isn’t enough.